-The Climate Impact Advisory Committee recognized the High Conservation Values of the four parcels, including their contributions to carbon storage and sequestration, and appreciated the diversity of age class being included in the proposed parcels to help inform local understanding of how forests of different ages and different species can sequester and store carbon at different rates.
+The Climate Impact Advisory Committee recognized the High Conservation Values of the four Phase II parcels, including their contributions to carbon storage and sequestration, and appreciated the diversity of age class being included in the proposed parcels to help inform local understanding of how forests of different ages and different species can sequester and store carbon at different rates. - The Climate Impact Advisory Committee recommended inclusion of all four parcels.

-The Forestry Advisory Committee provided significant additional questions regarding how the Carbon Project interacts with other state programs, what management activities are permitted under a carbon lease, what are the quantifiable carbon sequestration benefits of leasing these parcels, how will this impact to trust land beneficiaries, and what are the potential secondary social and economic impacts of leasing these lands?
+The Forestry Advisory Committee provided significant additional questions regarding how the Carbon Project interacts with other state programs, what management activities are permitted under a carbon lease, what are the quantifiable carbon sequestration benefits of leasing these parcels the carbon project, how the project will this impact to trust land beneficiaries, and what are the potential secondary social and economic impacts of leasing these lands might be.
+Without answers to these questions and others, the Forestry Advisory Committee could not recommend nor reject any of the parcels identified.

-Based on the input received from these two advisory committees and considering the future of forest management in Whatcom County, we recommend including all four candidate parcels proposed in Phase II that are located in Whatcom County, and further request that the DNR increase engagement with Whatcom County to better understand the benefits and impacts of the Carbon Project on the resilience of the forests and the impacts to the forestry economy.
+Based on the input received from these two advisory committees, and considering the future of forest management in Whatcom County, and recognizing that the DNR has requested input within a limited timeframe, we recommend including all four candidate parcels proposed in Phase II that are located in Whatcom County, and further, we request that the DNR increase engagement with Whatcom County to better understand the benefits and impacts of ensure that the Carbon Project and other DNR actions meaningfully contribute toon the resilience of our local public the forest lands and the sustainability impacts to the of our local forestry economy.
+This recommendation is also made with the understanding that the Carbon Project will generate millions of dollars in revenue and not negatively impact local beneficiaries such as Mount Baker and Nooksack Valley School Districts.
+We fully encourage the proceeds from the carbon offset credits make the beneficiaries whole.
+If this is not the case, then we acknowledge this concern.